Interferon Gamma-1b (By injection)

 - Use a new needle and syringe each time you inject your medicine.

-- Throw away the vial and any medicine left in it after you have had the shot.
+- Do not shake the vial.
+Each vial is for single use only.
+Throw away the vial and any medicine left in it after use.

 - If you store this medicine at home, keep it in the refrigerator.
 Do not freeze.
-If a vial of Actimmune® is left out of the refrigerator for more than 12 hours, throw it away without using the medicine.
+Do not use any vial that has been left out of the refrigerator for more than 12 hours.
+Throw it away.

 Drugs and Foods to Avoid